coloursofnoise/Resources/Mod-Structure.md

 *   The MAJOR version must match to prevent breakages caused by API changes (f.e.
 API removals).
 *   The MINOR version must rise with each backwards-compatible API change (f.e.
 API additions).
 If the mod depends on a new version but an older version is installed, the mod won't load.
-*   The PATCH version isn't checked.
+*   The PATCH version is also checked: if the mod depends on a new version but an older version is installed, the mod won't load.

 Adding a dependency to a mod with version `0.0.*` ignores the above checks at your own risk.